Summary

 For decades, investors have seen utilities as the go-to sector for defensive stocks with higher dividend yields.
 Perhaps more than any other economic sector, utility companies are often benefactors of "economic rent."
 This capability is derived from their lack of local price competition and electricity's extremely inelastic demand structure (i.e., people do not reduce electricity use much as prices rise).
 Generally speaking, when utility companies face rising costs, they can easily pass those costs onto consumers, creating historically stable profit margins.

-Due to their defensive quality, utility stocks have become a target for leveraged investing from closed-end-funds like the popular Reaves Utility Income Fund (NYSE:NYSE:UTG), which uses some leverage to maximize dividend returns from utility stocks.
+Due to their defensive quality, utility stocks have become a target for leveraged investing from closed-end-funds like the popular Reaves Utility Income Fund (NYSE:NYSE:NYSE:UTG), which uses some leverage to maximize dividend returns from utility stocks.
 Despite this, UTG has underperformed the non-levered utility sector ETF (XLU) by a wide margin since 2021.
 See below:

 From 2017 to early 2021, UTG's overall total performance trend generally matched XLU's.
 However, since 2021, UTG has underperformed relatively consistently, as seen quite clearly in the ratio chart above.
 There may be a few reasons for this underperformance, including rising interest rates, poor stock selection, and higher management fees.
 Regardless, UTG has underperformed XLU by around 16% since mid-2021, delivering flat returns while XLU continues to rise.